 In 2019, there was a significant increase in the number of different types of cyber-attacks.

-Most organizations, tech firms and enterprise and private cloud services had to spend a considerable portion of their budgets on implementing modern cybersecurity solutions.
+Most organizations, tech firms and enterprise and private cloud services had to spend a considerable portion of their budgets on implementing modern cyber security solutions such as Disaster recovery as a service(DRaaS).

 Without further ado, let’s check out some of the 2019 cyberattack trends.